 Jonathan Bechtle is the chief operating officer and general counsel at the Foundation for Government Accountability.
 As COO, he is responsible for building and upgrading the organizational structure and core systems of FGA through hiring and management, and as general counsel, he works to ensure FGA’s compliance with all relevant state and federal laws.

-Prior to joining FGA, Jonathan served as the chief operating officer and chief executive officer of the Freedom Foundation, a free-market think tank based in Olympia, Washington.
-He holds an Associates Degree in Family and Youth Counseling from Telos Institute International and received his Juris Doctorate from Oak Brook College of Law.
+Prior to joining FGA, Jonathan served as the chief operating officer and then chief executive officer of the Freedom Foundation, a free-market think tank based in Olympia, Washington.
+While at the Freedom Foundation, he co-authored the book To Protect and Maintain Individual Rights: A Citizen’s Guide to the Washington Constitution, Article I. He received his Juris Doctorate from Oak Brook College of Law.